 Bioseutica Research & Development teams are experts in extraction technologies, protein-purification, process engineering, and microbiological research.

 Bioseutica’s team of scientists, researchers, and R&D specialists are located in Taverne (Switzerland) and Abbotsford (Canada).
-Bioseutica's competitive edge is due to the R&D teams' dedication to a thorough understanding of our products, our processes and of modern developments in our various fields of research.
-We have a track record in pioneering and leading the way in developing new market applications such as the use of lysozyme as a natural ingredient in the production of wine and beer.
-We have active research collaborations with world-class academic institutions and private partners such as the universities of Gent, Liegè, Edinburgh and Graz, Trinity College Dublin, Agriculture, and Agri-Food Canada.
-Oregon State University, Yale University, Universita di Udine, ITV France, AWRI (Australian Wine Research Institute) and the University of Wisconsin among others.
+Bioseutica's competitive edge is due to the R&D teams' dedication to a thorough understanding of our products, our processes, and modern developments in our various fields of research.
+We have a track record of pioneering and leading the way in developing new market applications such as the use of lysozyme as a natural ingredient in the production of wine and beer.
+We have active research collaborations with world-class academic institutions and private partners such as the universities of Gent, Liegè, Edinburgh, and Graz, Trinity College Dublin, Agriculture, and Agri-Food Canada.
+Oregon State University, Yale University, Universita di Udine, ITV France, AWRI (Australian Wine Research Institute), and the University of Wisconsin among others.

 In the Natural Protein Division, the team is developing new applications for its pharmaceutical-grade lysozyme and other naturally occurring bioactive proteins.
 New applications are also being developed for the food protection and animal health industries.
 Finally, SPK-843, Bioseutica's new experimental drug for the treatment of severe, life-threatening fungal infections is currently in late-stage clinical trials.